oceansolutionsfr/webos/README.md

         // create a new WebOS instance
         const webos = new WebOS(webos_options)

+        // add an app to the webos
+        webos.add(/* see Adding apps section */)

         // render the webos in the DOM webos.render()
 ```